What does your manuscript need?

 *My guidelines are adapted from the Editorial Freelancers Association’s definition of terms and from The Copyeditor’s Handbook, Third Edition by Amy Einsohn.

 Rates and turnaround time: Vary by project.
 Each project has its own peculiar needs.
-I tend to book a couple of months ahead of time, but my associate editors are often available within a few weeks, and rush jobs are sometimes possible for a million dollars more.
+I tend to book projects for myself three or four months ahead of time, but my editors are often available within a few weeks, and rush jobs are sometimes possible for a million dollars more.
+Editing rates tend to be 2.5-4¢/word.
+Critique rates tend to be around 2¢/word; hourly rates vary by editor.
 Call me, we’ll talk.

 Accepted payments: PayPal